Chapter 4 Interpreting a fitted linear model

 4.1.2 Interpretation for first-order multiple linear regression models

-Suppose we have a multiple linear regression model with \(p-1\) numeric regressors, so that \[ E(Y\mid X_1,\ldots,X_{p-1})=\beta_0 + \beta_1 X_1 + \cdots + \beta_{p-1} X_{p-1}.\tag{4.6} \] Relying on the definition of \(\mathbb{X}\), we denote the set of regressors without \(X_j\) as \(\mathbb{X}_{-j} = \mathbb{X}\setminus\{X_j\}\).
+Suppose we have a multiple linear regression model with \(p-1\) first-order regressors, so that \[ E(Y\mid X_1,\ldots,X_{p-1})=\beta_0 + \beta_1 X_1 + \cdots + \beta_{p-1} X_{p-1}.\tag{4.6} \] Relying on the definition of \(\mathbb{X}\), we denote the set of regressors without \(X_j\) as \(\mathbb{X}_{-j} = \mathbb{X}\setminus\{X_j\}\).

 The interpretations of the coefficients from the model in Equation (4.6) are: